AdrienBertaud/Find-the-Higgs-boson-with-machine-learning/README.md

 # Machine Learning Project 1: Find the Higgs boson

-This directory contains all code necessary to rerun our tests and get the model that we submitted on [AIcrowd challenge](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs).
 ## Contributors

 * Florian Grötschla
 * Adrien Bertaud
 * Maximilian Wessendorf

+## Description

+This directory contains all code necessary to rerun our tests and get a model that we submitted on [AIcrowd challenge](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs).

+The goal of this challenge is to train a binary classifier to identify the appearance of the Higgs boson on a dataset of decay signatures from CERN.
+We compare various machine learning methods and apply different preprocessing steps that were introduced in class.

+Finally, we fit a classification model with the least squares method that scores an accuracy of 0.82 and a F1-score of 0.722.

 ## Report